 Diving the Gili Islands

-Diving the Gili Islands is a year-round activity and there are now has many reputable dive centers based on Gili Trawangan.
-Look out for those that are members of GIDA (Gili Islands Dive Association) for the most professional, safe and experienced services – as with everywhere around the world, there are some cowboys out there!
+Diving the Gili Islands is a year-round activity and there are now many reputable dive centers based on Gili Trawangan.
+Look out for those that are members of GIDA (Gili Islands Dive Association) for the most professional, safe and experienced services.

 Even though we do not offer diving at Bale Sampan, we do have a strong affiliation with Manta Dive who are a 5 minute walk away.
-Manta Dive Gili Trawangan have been operating on the Gilis for the last 13 years.
-Their highly experienced local dive guides and Western instructors are of the highest standard on the Gilis and they will not only look after you professionally, but you will have a great laugh with them too.
+Manta Dive Gili Trawangan have been operating on the Gilis since 1999.
+Their highly experienced local dive guides and western instructors are of the highest standard on the Gilis and they will not only look after you professionally, but you will have a great laugh with them too.

 Snorkelling and Glass Bottom Boat Tours

 For those of you that don’t fancy the diving but still want to see the turtles, there are daily glass bottom boat tours around the Gilis.
 Most leave at about 10am each day and visit the best snorkelling sites on Gili Trawangan, Gili Meno, then stop for lunch on Gili Air, returning back to the island about 3.30pm.

 Alternatively, you can just jump into the water directly in front of Bale Sampan Bungalows as we are lucky enough to be located right opposite one of the best snorkelling spots on Gili Trawangan.

 At Bale Sampan we can help you to arrange joining a snorkelling tour, or help you to charter your own private boat so that you can avoid the crowds.
 The staff will help you to arrange equipment rental for you as well.